microsoft/Olive/docs/source/features/huggingface_model_optimization.md

 - Olive retrieves model [configuration](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoConfig) from transformers for future usage.

-- Olive simplifies the process by automatically fetching configurations such as IO config and dummy input required for the `OnnxConversion` pass from [OnnxConfig](https://huggingface.co/docs/transformers/main_classes/onnx#onnx-configurations).
+- Olive simplifies the process by automatically fetching configurations such as IO config and dummy input required for the `OnnxConversion` pass from [OnnxConfig](https://huggingface.co/docs/optimum/main/en/exporters/onnx/package_reference/configuration#optimum.exporters.onnx.OnnxConfig) if `optimum` is installed and the `model_type` and `task` are supported.
 This means there's no need for you to manually specify the IO config when using the `OnnxConversion` pass.

 You can also provide your own IO config which will override the automatically fetched IO config and dummy inputs: